Ms Banks

-Thyra Kigho Deshaun Oji, better known by her stage name Ms Banks, is a British rapper, singer and songwriter from Camberwell, London.
+Thyra Kigho Deshaun Oji (born 14 April 1994), better known by her stage name Ms Banks, is a Nigerian and British rapper, singer and songwriter.
 Oji has released three mixtapes as Ms Banks.
 In 2014, she released her first mixtape titled Once Upon a Grind.
 She then released her first EP titled New Chapter EP in 2016.
 The Coldest Winter Ever was released in 2018, followed by The Coldest Winter Ever Part II in 2019.
+In 2023 she appeared alongside Ukraine's Kalush Orchestra as part of the opening act for the Eurovision Song Contest 2023 hosted in Liverpool.

 Early life

 She was born to a Nigerian father and a Ugandan mother.
 Oji began writing music at age 11 and she came from very musical family.
 Banks grew up in South London – just off Walworth Road in Elephant and Castle – and has been grafting away for sometime, revered by her peers for her pairing of technical skill with soul-searching lyricism.

 Influences

 Ms Banks has cited Nicki Minaj as her biggest influence.
-She also cites Ms Dynamite, Estelle, Lauryn Hill, Lil’ Kim, Foxy Brown and Monie Love as her influences.
+She also cites Ms Dynamite, Estelle, Lauryn Hill, Lil’ Kim, Foxy Brown and Beyonce as her influences.